jescalan/listplayer/README.md

 ### Why should you care?

 While managing a single track is straightforward enough using a normal html5 audio node, managing a playlist can get a little messy.
 This library wraps the complexity and exposes a simple and straightforward interface for playlists.
+It's also extremely light (~1.4kb gzipped) and dependency-free.

 ### Installation